Blog

 First off, let’s start with some reasons that you may file a claim on your car:

-• You cause serious car damage to someone else
+- You’re the cause of serious damage to someone else’s car

-• You accidentally cause a lot of damage to your car
+- You accidentally cause a lot of damage to your own car

 It’s always a good idea to contact your insurance agent to figure out whether you want to file a claim or not.
 At WebFirst Insurance, our agents will help you determine whether filing a claim is really worth your time and effort based on your losses or potential losses.
 We recommend that you always contact your insurance provider if the other party involved asks to settle it privately with cash.